sideeffects/SideFXLabs/README.md

 # Additional Information

 ## Live Development
-We're actively developing the tools in this Repository.
+We're actively developing the tools in this repository.
 The [releases](https://github.com/sideeffects/SideFXLabs/releases) provide safe checkpoints in the code for you to download.
-The internal Houdini Updater uses the releases to install the tools.

 ## Expanded HDAs
 All of the HDAs are using the expanded format that was introduced in H16.
 This allows better diffing of the tools so you can see what our changes are doing and choose to integrate them back into your production.